jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 $ kappa_("mag") = sqrt(kappa_x^(2) + kappa_y^2 + kappa_z^2) $<eq_33>

-Given the critical importance of tank structural behavior in #glspl("swith"), the corresponding information is presented separately for the tanks in @fig_43.
+Given the pivotal importance of tank structural behavior in #glspl("swith"), the corresponding information is presented separately for the tanks in @fig_43.

 #figure(